 - Unlike some of the other options here, this is not a serrated blade, so keep that in mind when deciding whether to purchase this set.

 - While I’m a huge fan of its bright red finish, some people might prefer something more understated.
 Luckily for you, this collection also comes in a stylish white presentation instead of the red handles.
 Whichever you pick, you’ll be rewarded with good looks and a fantastic performance.

-Here we have a smaller version of the 8-piece Gladiator Series steak knife block set described above, with a hollow edge blade and white ABS handles.
+Here we have another version of the 8-piece Gladiator Series steak knife block set described above, with a hollow edge blade and black G10 Handles.
 A more compact version of the same fantastic quality and presentation.

 - As described above, this knife set features an extremely sharp blade, hand sharpened to 14-16 degrees per side, expertly heat treated and honed to perfection.

 - As a pared-down version of the larger set, it offers incredible quality at an accessible price.

 - It just looks fantastic.